Opdex/SSAS/README.md

 Wallet compatibility relies on the implementation of the following requirements:

-- Scan QR code or retrieve Stratis ID URI
+- Ability to scan QR code or retrieve Stratis ID URI
 - User or wallet should validate the callback url of the authentication request
 - Sign the UID query string value of the request
 - _**POST**_ the JSON-encoded signed message and and public key to the callback URI, using HTTPS